 Your $100 sweeps credit will be posted to your account once the hole in one details have been posted and accepted.

-Members allowed only one guest at a time with a limit of two guests per year.
-The guest must be a female 18 years of age or older.
-A non-member may play as a guest only 1 time per year.
-The guest and member will be placed at the end of the field as room permits.
+Members are allowed only one guest at a time with a limit of two guests per year.
+The guest must be a female 18 years of age or older and may play only 1 time per year.

 A guest must present a valid City Resident card or she will be charged non-resident rates.